Pluto-XI/Blessed-by-Grassley-Collection/README.md

 ## Minting NFTs with static SVGs & On-chain hosting.
 This was kinda wild learning that SVGs can be encoded/decoded by a browser.
-I learned I could encode an SVG using <a href="https://www.utilities-online.info/base64?utm_source=buildspace.so&utm_medium=buildspace_project">Base64</a> and paste it into my browser to see it.
+I learned I could encode an SVG using <a target="_blank" href="https://www.utilities-online.info/base64?utm_source=buildspace.so&utm_medium=buildspace_project">Base64</a> and paste it into my browser to see it.

 ```
 data:image/svg+xml;base64,INSERT_YOUR_BASE64_ENCODED_SVG_HERE